-Compost Drop off Locations around the Village
+Compost Drop-off Locations around the Village

 This map is amazing as it shows you ALL the places you can drop off your food scraps.
+There's also an app you can download to open NYC Smart Compost Bins (currently available mostly in Upper Manhattan, Brooklyn, Bronx, Queens and Staten Island).

 Union Square Greenmarket Compost Stand Northeast corner of the market along East 17th Street, close to Union Square East/Park Avenue.